tmcgrath/cassandra-ingest/README.md

 ### Use Case 2 - Change Data Capture to Cassandra

 // TODO - add background on what CDC is.  then show screencast demo
+// include thoughts on whether or not we want to capture history of operations such as updates or perform physical simulation

+// Provide examples DELETES and updates.

+In this example, we'll retain history.
+See FAQ below for alternative.

+// TODO Screencast link
+// Show JDBC driver setup

 #### Key Deliverables

 // TODO

 #### StreamSets Configuration
+// Link to mySQL CDC setup and other options

 #### Cassandra configuration
 // TODO - TBD - add field for `operation.type`